dwightjack/yuzu/packages/application/docs/sandbox.md

 ### Registering mount functions

-By design components trees created with [`mount`](packages/yuzu/api/mount) cannot be registered on a sandbox because they serve different purposes: `Sandbox` matches a list a components against an unknown HTML document while `mount` describes a pre-determined tree of components.
+By design components trees created with [`mount`](packages/yuzu/api/mount) cannot be registered on a sandbox because they serve different purposes: `Sandbox` matches a list of components against an unknown HTML document while `mount` describes a pre-determined tree of components within a known HTML.

 Anyway, there are scenarios when you'd want to use a mount tree inside a sandbox.
 For example let's say you have a site-wide header described by a `mount` function and want to use it in a sandbox attached to `document.body`.